-- 15.6.1 The ISAF Classes Committee has been established by the Council pursuant to Article 59. - 15.6.2 The ISAF Classes Committee shall consist of a Chairman, a Vice-Chairman and one member that shall be appointed by each of the ISAF Classes from time to time. - 15.6.3-15.6.5 Reserved for future use
+- 15.6.1 The ISAF Classes Committee has been established by the Council pursuant to Article 59. - 15.6.2 The ISAF Classes Committee shall consist of a Chairman, a Vice-Chairman and one member that shall be appointed by each of the ISAF Classes from time to time.

-- 15.6.6 The ISAF Classes Committee shall: - (a) maintain a close liaison with all ISAF Classes and sailors; - (b) promote the welfare and growth of ISAF Classes; - (c) debate issues, excluding class rule matters, from ISAF class associations and make recommendations thereon; - (d) debate other matters that may be relevant to ISAF Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council; - (f) propose members to the Equipment Committee, Events Committee, Equipment Control Sub-committee, Class Rules Sub-committee, International Measurers Sub-committee and Windsurfing Committee.
+- 15.6.6 The ISAF Classes Committee shall: - (a) maintain a close liaison with all ISAF Classes and sailors; - (b) promote the welfare and growth of ISAF Classes; - (c) debate issues, excluding class rule matters, from ISAF class associations and make recommendations thereon; - (d) debate other matters that may be relevant to ISAF Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council; - (f) propose members to the Equipment Committee, Events Committee, Equipment Control Sub-committee, Class Rules Sub-committee, International Measurers Subcommittee and Windsurfing Committee.